 – Staple the Chinese fabric to the board.
 Make sure the sides are tucked in neatly

 – Staple the gold wrapping paper to the headboard.
-(See: Display tips for how to staple best)
+See: Display tips on the side for how best to staple

 – Attach the pink and blue paper lanterns to the board using long